 The times when people would pick up a call and happily chat with the salesperson on the other end of the line seem like ancient history.
 These days, 77% of people won't even answer a sales call, and most of the 23% who do answer won't make a purchase.

 In response to this shift, B2B sales teams are switching over to email.
-As a replacement for the cold call, email is a lot more effective—it feels less like a telemarketer trying to scam you and more like a businessperson reaching out to connect.
+As an addition to cold calling, email can be an effective tool—it feels less like a telemarketer trying to scam you and more like a businessperson reaching out to connect.
 Still, getting replies to emails is much easier said than done.

 Do you want to learn how to write and send cold emails that get responses?
 If so, keep reading for seven actionable steps you can take to improve your cold emailing strategy and start getting clients today.